The Correspondence Management workflow consists of four phases:

 The field and variable validators are only available on fields or variables with linkage type User or unprotected Data Dictionary Elements.

-After specifying linkage, tap Next.
+After specifying linkage, select Next.
 Correspondence Management displays the Attachments screen.

 Select Add Asset.

-In the Select Asset screen, tap the assets to attach with the letter and tap Done.
+In the Select Asset screen, select the assets to attach with the letter and select Done.
 You need to have the assets first uploaded to Assets.
 It is recommended that you attach only PDF and Microsoft Office documents, but you can also attach images.
 For more information on uploading assets in DAM, see Uploading Assets.

 To change the order of the assets, drag-and-drop an asset holding the reorder icon for an asset ( ).